Jacaranda time! There’s so much more to see!

 > Walk back in time while following the Grafton Heritage Trail

 – Discover endless history and the extensive amounts of building that still stand to this day, some even still carrying out their original purpose.
+Along the way you'll find yourself under a Jacaranda Tree or two, this time of year you are never far from these purple beauties.

 > Discover the abundance of trees that line the streets – Grafton’s Jacaranda Trees